-Galatians chapter five lists the fruit of the Spirit (Galatians 5:22-23), which includes meekness, another word that is important for inward and outward holiness.
-Spirit filled believers are mandated to crucify the affections and lusts of the flesh.
+Galatians chapter five lists the fruit of the Spirit (Galatians 5:22-23), which includes meekness, another important word for inward and outward holiness.
+Spirit-filled believers are mandated to crucify the affections and lusts of the flesh.
 We are to walk in the Spirit rather than the desires of the flesh.
-Spirit led Christians do not desire “vain glory”.
-Meaning, they aren’t conceited, and because they aren’t conceited they aren’t envious of one another.
-By avoiding vanity Christians keep themselves from envy, and they don’t provoke others to envy them either.
+Spirit-led Christians do not desire “vainglory.”
+Meaning they aren’t conceited, and because they aren’t conceited, they aren’t envious of one another.
+By avoiding vanity, Christians keep themselves from envy, and they don’t provoke others to envy them either.

 Biblical Instruction Concerning Outward Adornment